 Management expert Peter Drucker passed away at age 95.
-See: Peter F. Drucker Information from Claremount University and our previous post.
+See: Peter F. Drucker Information from Claremount University [the broken link was removed] and our previous post.

 Here we list links to some of his work.

-There is an excellent podcast of an interview with him on NPR (Peter Drucker – podcast interview) on management, the state of the world today and where we are headed.
+There is an excellent podcast of an interview with him on NPR (Peter Drucker – podcast interview [the broken link was removed]) on management, the state of the world today and where we are headed.
 A profound view from Peter Drucker in his 95th year.

 His revised edition of the Effective Executive is due out in January.